 The two sides faced each other at Cardiff Arms Park on December 2 1972, in front of 50,000 spectators, as part of the seventh All Blacks winter tour to the UK and France.

-Wales struggled to get into this game, Joe Karam kicked two early penalties for the All Blacks to give them a 6-O lead.
+In torrential rain, Wales struggled to get into the game, Maori full back Joe Karam kicked two penalties in the opening eight minutes to give the All Blacks a 6-0 lead.

-Joe Karam missed the conversion but kicked another penalty soon after, followed by one for for Phil Bennett, to give the All Blacks a 13-3 half time lead.
+Joe Karam missed the conversion but kicked another penalty soon after, followed by one from Phil Bennett on twenty two minutes, to give the All Blacks a 13-3 half time lead.

-Early in the second half, a tackle on Sid Going forced him to spill the ball on the Welsh side, the ball was moved quickly to left wing John Bevan who sprinted 40 yards to score in the corner.
+Five minutes into the second half, a tackle on Sid Going forced him to spill the ball, Wales moved the ball quickly to left wing John Bevan who sprinted 40 yards to score in the corner.

-Bennet missed the conversion, but quickly gave Wales another three points after kicking a penalty four minutes later, taking the score to Wales 10 New Zealand 13.
+Phil Bennett missed the conversion, but gave Wales another three points after kicking a penalty four minutes later, taking the score to Wales 10 New Zealand 13.

-karam and Bennet exchanged penalties to make it 13-16 to the men in black, before Delme Thomas and Barry Llewellyn got in each others way to give Karam a shot at goal resulting in another three points with a penalty 13-19
+Karam and Bennett exchanged penalties to make it 13-16 to the men in black, before Delme Thomas and Barry Llewellyn got in each others way resulting in a penalty to give Karam a shot at goal resulting in another three points for the visitors, extending their lead to 13-19.

-With eleven minutes to go Delme Thomas caught a drop out just outside the NZ twenty five and fed the ball to JPR Williams , JPR drove for the corner, was half tackled, but grounded the ball to score what looked like a perfectly good try but referee Johnson, of England, deemed that the good doctor had made a double movement and awarded NZ a penalty.
+With eleven minutes to go Delme Thomas caught a drop out just outside the NZ twenty five, and fed the ball to JPR Williams ,the full back drove for the corner, was half tackled, but grounded the ball to score what looked like a perfectly good try but referee Johnson, of England, deemed that the good doctor had made a double movement and awarded NZ a penalty.

-With minutes remaining the All Blacks were getting desperate as Wales launched attack after attack which they could only repel by a series of obstructions and late tackles, Phil Bennet kicked a penalty to bring Wales within three points.
+With 78 minutes on the clock the All Blacks were getting more and more desperate as Wales launched attack after attack, which they could only repel with a series of obstructions and late tackles, Phil Bennet kicked a penalty to bring Wales within three points.

-Another late tackle by the All Blacks with the match virtually over, and Phil Bennett is given the chance to draw the match with a penalty, sadly he just misses, and New Zealand emerge as victors 19-16
+Another late tackle by the All Blacks in injury time, gave Phil Bennett a penalty attempt to draw the match, the kick drifted wide, and New Zealand emerged as victors 19-16.